 When you are negotiating with a customer, the key to closing a sale is to recognise buying signals, make your move and seal the deal.
 This can be the most satisfying feeling in the world, so how do you raise your chances of making it happen?

-Ian Cochrane (IC), of sales-training consultancy Gazing Performance, reveals how to close a sale.
+Ian Cochrane (IC), of sales-training consultancy Gazing Performance Systems, reveals how to close a sale.

 IC: Throughout the four stages of the selling cycle: opening; identifying customer need; presenting solutions; and closing.
 Firstly, a customer needs to appear interested, ask for more details and make it clear they want to move forward.
 Then the customer needs to recognise that you're different from the competition and that you can meet their needs.
 Lastly, they may express some last-minute buying anxieties, so your job is to reassure them.